AaronSchulz/mediawiki-developer-tools/README.md

 * grep-wmf: searches only extensions enabled on Wikimedia productions sites and groups output by repo

 ## Other utilities ##
+A set of programs that can be run from anywhere.

+* sync-srv-mediawiki: This is a fast git/rsync based script to syncronize the MediaWiki directory used for serving content with the one used by your IDE(s) for development.
+This is mostly useful when the server runs inside WSL (with native file system access) but the IDE runs as a Win32 app that needs to heavily watch, stat, and read thousands of files (requiring native file system access).

 These programs can be enabled by creating symlinks within the "~/bin" folder, e.g.:

 <code>
 mkdir -p ~/bin
 ln -s /path/to/mediawiki-developer-tools/utils/* ~/bin/
 </code>

-* sync-wsl-mediawiki: This is a fast git/rsync based script to syncronize the MediaWiki directory used for serving content with the one used by your IDE(s) for development.
-This is mostly useful when the server runs inside WSL (with native file system access) but the IDE runs as a Win32 app that needs to heavily watch, stat, and read thousands of files (requiring native file system access).

 ## Convenience aliases for Bash ##
 The bash_aliases script contains convenient shell terminal aliases for running common commands, e.g: